Slevinski/slevinski.github.io/series/writing-and-representation/entries/overview/essay.md

 ## Series Shape

-This series has six conceptual anchors, one comparative support entry, and two bridge readings from adjacent series.
+This series has six conceptual anchors, one companion bridge note, one comparative support entry, and two bridge readings from adjacent series.

 Together, they give the series a typological center.